jeffreysorgen/golf-club-sensors/activity.md

 ### Current development solution
 - **Connect with only BLE and be _physically detached_ from the computer.**
 - Attach the Arduino Sense (USBmicro port) to a power source.
-- Use a lightweight **phone recharger** to serve this purpose during development.
+- Use a lightweight **phone recharger** (with 2 USB out) to serve this purpose during development.
-- Normal rechargers auto-shutoff with low power drain, so this won't work by itself.
+- Rechargers will shut off after a short time with just a low power drain, so this won't work by itself.
-  - **Charging my phone at the same time will prevent this auto-shutoff**
+  - **Charging an _old phone_ at the same time will prevent this auto-shutoff**

-##### Current battery solution:
+#### Current battery solution:
 <p align="center"><img src="http://some_place.com/pic-of-battery-solution.png" /></p>

+##### Charging up a dead old phone prevents auto-shutoff

 ### Alternative development solution
 - This is not practical for _golf-club-sensors_ project but is helpful information nonetheless.
 - There's a power solution in the TinyML Course, attaching a 9V battery to the **Learning Kit Shield**.
   - This [**Appendix**](https://github.com/tinyMLx/appendix/blob/main/PoweringArduino.md#battery) is a good place to read about it.
-  - It's certainly not going to be for swinging around, but it is proof that there's a pinout solution.
+  - It's certainly not designed for swinging around, but it is proof that there's a pinout solution.
   - It's a good example for a stationary device.

 #
 #
+#

 ## Finding a simple BLE solution
-Now that we have a [development](#current-development-solution) power solution to untether ourselves from our computer, we can try out other BLE examples, and find a BLE sketch works better than [the one](#try-the-ble-example-sketch) from _RoboCraze_.
+Now that we have a [development](#current-development-solution) power solution to untether ourselves from our computer, we can try out other BLE examples, and find a BLE sketch that works better than [the one](#try-the-ble-example-sketch) from _RoboCraze_.

 - First check to see if _test-imu-sketch_ working with the battery solution.

 - What other smartphone BLE options are out there?
 Is nRF Connect the most common?
 It's Nordic Semi so it seems logical to keep using it.

-#